ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-6-input-parsing-with-strtok/README.md

     paragraph.
 What difference is there between the initial call to `strtok()` and subsequent calls that parse the same string?

+    Answer: On the first call you pass the string to tokenize as the first argument; on subsequent calls you pass NULL as the first argument so strtok() continues tokenizing the same original string from where it left off.
+It also writes '\0' into the original string to terminate each token as it goes.

 3. The *delimiter* character tells the `strtok()` function which character marks the boundary of tokens.
 What delimiter character should you use for regular text input?

+    Answer: For regular text input use space and tabs as delimiters
+    example: const char *delims = " \t";

 4. Make a call to `strtok()` so that your program parses the first token from the user input.
 Print this first token on a new line.

     Copy and paste your program output once this works correctly.
+Answer:
+    this

 5. Now use an appropriate loop so that your program parses and prints each token in the user input on a separate line.
 Copy and paste your program output once this is done.

+    Answer:
+    Enter something: this is an input string this
+    is
+    an
+    input
+    string

 6. One strange artifact you might notice is an extra newline that is printed after the last token.
 This is because your input string